 ACC - Articulation Coordinating Committee

 ACE - American Council on Education

-ACT - ACT Assessment, an achievement test from the American College Testing Program used for placement testing in some community colleges and for admissions screening in some baccalaureate institutions.
+ACT - ACT Assessment, an achievement test from the American College Testing Program used for placement testing in some Florida College System institutions and for admissions screening in some baccalaureate institutions.